janklab/MlxShake/doc/UserGuide.md

    -  `'format'`: Style of Markdown to generate.
 May be `'github'` (default) or `'qiita'`
    -  `'outputfilename'`: The name of the Markdown file to be generated.
-If unspecified, will be the same as the live script, but with an `.md` file extension.
+If unspecified, will be the same as the Live Script, but with an `.md` file extension.
    -  `'png2jpeg'`: Convert PNG images to JPEG images to save space at the expense of image quality.
 May be `false` (default) or `true`.